-Labs are now finding new approaches to test meat products for authenticity and adulteration to identify exactly what species are present.
-SCIEX LC/MS/MS solutions provide a comprehensive approach to meat speciation, using the protein markers in the meat sample to confirm the species with high accuracy.
-Reliable results ensure exactly what type of meat you are buying, selling, and eating.
+Ensure the Food You’re Eating Is Safe and Authentic Routine food testing labs are now seeking new approaches to test meat products for authenticity and adulteration to accurately identify present species.
+SCIEX LC-MS/MS food and beverage testing solutions provide a comprehensive approach to meat speciation, using the protein markers in the meat sample to confirm the species with high accuracy.
+Reliable results ensure precisely what type of meat you are buying, selling, and eating.